PtiCalin/UNCHAINED/README.md

 ## Desktop Integration
 - Notifications: enabled via Tauri allowlist.
 Frontend listens to backend SSE at `/sources/events/stream` and shows desktop notifications for `upload_complete` and `download_finished`.
-- System Tray: configured in `frontend/tauri.conf.json` with quick actions (Open Library, Import Folder, Exit).
-Handlers will be wired via Tauri’s Rust side next.
+- System Tray: implemented in `frontend/src-tauri/src/main.rs` with quick actions (Open Library, Import Folder, Exit).
+Events are emitted to the frontend as `tray://open-library` and `tray://import-folder`.
 - Shortcuts: `scripts/create-shortcuts.ps1` creates Desktop/Start Menu links to the built app.

 SSE endpoints: